Lightning dent Stanley Cup after another Tampa boat parade - News Break

 Lightning dent Stanley Cup after another Tampa boat parade

-TAMPA, Fla. -- Turns out the Stanley Cup is going to Montreal after all.
+TAMPA, Fla.
+(AP) — Turns out the Stanley Cup is going to Montreal after all.
 But it will return to the Tampa Bay Lightning's possession for an extended party.
 After the Lightning celebrated a second consecutive championship with another signature Champa Bay boat parade on Monday, hockey's holy grail needed to be sent north of the border for repairs.
-The bowl of the 128-year-old silver chalice was dented to the point it looked like Flat Stanley Cup.www.dailyherald.com
+The bowl of the 128-year-old silver chalice was dented to the point it looked like Flat Stanley Cup.www.timesunion.com

 Comments / 0